 Preserve the Acadian Brown Cotton (ABC) heirloom seed

-Revitalize local ABC cotton production with farmers who are committed to responsible growing
+Revitalize local ABC cotton production with farmers who are committed to regenerative agricultural practices

-Create a supply chain and develop a sustainable fashion industry using ABC within Southwest Louisiana
+Create a traceable supply chain for a sustainable fashion industry in Acadiana

 The success and integrity of our project depends on a commitment to these goals with full transparency

 Careful and controlled selection, saving and replanting of Acadian Brown Cotton is absolutely necessary for survival of this variety of Gossypium Hirsutum.